-There is a very simple reason for why you can’t hear what you’re recording while using Garageband, and barring more obvious reasons like a muted track or the volume turned down, it’s more likely that you don’t have the monitoring button turned on.
+There is a very simple reason for why you can’t hear what you’re recording while using Garageband, and barring more obvious reasons like a muted track or the volume turned down, there is usually a simple solution related to either the monitoring button or in Garageband’s Preferences.

-2) Go down into the Smart Controls of the specific track you want to monitor, and notice the little monitoring button that looks like an upside-down Wi-Fi symbol.
+2) Go down into the Smart Controls of the track you want to monitor, and click on the little monitoring button that looks like an upside-down Wi-Fi symbol.
+It will turn a dark-orange color once it’s turned on.

 It’s worth mentioning that if your production has a lot of audio tracks, it’s a good practice to go back through and turn off the monitoring buttons on each one that’s currently not in use.